 5 to incorporate an iterative, risk-based approach towards addressing evolving threats and vulnerabilities, and to promote a culture in which security is seen as a continuous and iterative process which must be built into the development and deployment of technologies and their applications from the beginning and continue throughout their lifetime, in their efforts to build confidence and security in the use of ICTs;

-6 to collaborate, as appropriate, in order to address and prevent problems that undermine confidence and security in the use of telecommunications/ICTs.
+6 to collaborate, as appropriate, in order to address and prevent problems that undermine confidence and security in the use of telecommunications/ICTs, as well as to enhance solutions to protect the cybersecurity and resilience of networks;

+7 to engage in the process of updating the GCA Framework;

+8 to contribute to the improvement of the GCI Process, including the discussion on the methodology, structure, weightage and questions.

 Reasons: Brazil aims to modify PP Resolution 130 proposing an update based on the new provisions approved for WTDC Resolution 45 (Rev. Kigali, 2022), an update of the Global Cybersecurity Agenda, and the highlight of the Global Cybersecurity Index.
 The suggestions focus on the operative part of the resolution, and there were minor amendments to the preamble based on the provisions approved for WTDC Resolution 45 (Rev. Kigali, 2022).